Key Takeaways

 Regular Morning Exercise

 It's often easier said than done, but regular morning exercise is one of the best things you can do for your sleep and your natural wake-up routine.
 Physical activity, particularly in the morning, can help you fall asleep faster and sleep more deeply.
-And the more consistent you are, the easier it will become to wake up naturally without an alarm.
+And the more consistent you are, the easier it will become to wake up without an alarm.

-Morning workouts, especially outdoors, are particularly beneficial because the sunlight helps regulate your circadian rhythm (your body's internal clock).
+Morning workouts, especially outdoors, are particularly beneficial because the sunlight helps regulate your circadian rhythm (your body's clock).
 A recent study even found that 65% of Americans prefer morning workouts, with 33% of men and 21% of women favoring the 6 a.m. to 8 a.m. window.

 Energize your day with a morning workout.
 It's a great way to boost your health and your mood.